ststimac/stephaniestimac-blog/posts/01-05-2020-webhint-hints.md

 But that's not why I'm writing this post, I want to highlight just a few of the things that the webhint browser extension checks for when you scan a website from your DevTools.

-You can download the extension for DevTools Browser Extension for [Chrome](https://chrome.google.com/webstore/detail/webhint/gccemnpihkbgkdmoogenkbkckppadcag), [Edge](https://microsoftedge.microsoft.com/addons/detail/mlgfbihcfnkaenjpdcngdnhcpkdmcdee) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/webhint/).
+You can download the DevTools Browser Extension for [Chrome](https://chrome.google.com/webstore/detail/webhint/gccemnpihkbgkdmoogenkbkckppadcag), [Edge](https://microsoftedge.microsoft.com/addons/detail/mlgfbihcfnkaenjpdcngdnhcpkdmcdee) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/webhint/).

 If you install the extension and don't immediately see the 'Hints' panel, check your overflow menu, circled here: